bittokazi/spring-boot-oauth2-multi-tenant-authorization-server/README.md

 Follow these instructions to create your own certificates.

-1. Open terminal and execute the command listed in second point. you
-   can  set your desired filenames here.
-RECOMMENDED that You
-   save/create    these certificate files in a different directory
-   rather than in this    repository directory, please put the absolute
-   path to the certificate    folder in docker-compose.yml file in the
+1. Open terminal and execute the command listed in second point. you can set your desired filenames here. `RECOMMENDED` that You **save/create**    these certificate files in a different directory  rather than in this    repository directory, please put the **absolute  path** to the certificate  folder in docker-compose.yml file in the volumes property.
-   volumes property.

-example:
+**example:**

+    volumes:
-volumes: - /path/to/certificates/directory:/certs
+	    - /path/to/certificates/directory:/certs

 2. Command to create new certificate for oauth2 authorization server, run them one by one:

     > openssl genrsa -out authkit_private_key.pem 4096

     > openssl rsa -pubout -in authkit_private_key.pem -out authkit_public_key.pem

     > openssl pkcs8 -topk8 -in authkit_private_key.pem -inform pem -out authkit_private_key_pkcs8.pem -outform pem -nocrypt

-3. Please specify the correct name of the public key and pkcs8 private key name in the "**docker.env**" file
-   replace the below environment variable value with your filename:
+3. Please specify the correct name of the public key and pkcs8 private key name in the "**docker.env**" file  replace the below environment variable value with your filename:

-CERT_PUBLIC_KEY_FILE=authkit_public_key.pem
+   >     CERT_PRIVATE_KEY_FILE=authkit_private_key_pkcs8.pem

-CERT_PRIVATE_KEY_FILE=authkit_private_key_pkcs8.pem CERT_PUBLIC_KEY_FILE=authkit_public_key.pem
+   >     CERT_PUBLIC_KEY_FILE=authkit_public_key.pem

 ## Run in Intellije

 - Run **gateway** as kotlin application